-(viii) Cyclic hydrocarbons : These compounds contain carbon chain skeletons which are closed to form rings.
+(viii) Cyclic-hydrocarbons -- These compounds contain carbon hair thair thair that had been are closed to form rings.
 The saturated hydrocarbons with ring of carbon atoms in the molecule are called cycloalkanes.
-These have the general formula $C_n H{2n}$.
+These have the general formula C_nH{2n} .

 The cyclic compound is named by prefixing cyclo to the name of the corresponding straight chain alkane.
 For example,